 Most of the early stations were owned by radio manufacturers, department stores trying to sell radios, or by newspapers using them to sell newspapers or express their owners’ opinions.Still by 1923, the number of stations had grown to 550 and about 3 million people had access to some kind of radio, many using crystal sets with earphones to receive news, bulletins and music.
 Radio programming soon expanded to the stock market, weather reports, comedy shows, music broadcasts, and more.
 In the fall of 1923, another sporting event — baseball’s World Series games between the New York Yankees and the New York Giants — helped boost radio again, making a big impression on many listeners, as a former concert singer by the name of Graham McNamee began doing the game’s play-by-play in a colorful and enthusiastic announcing style on New York’s WEAF.
 McNamee thereafter became one of radio’s first broadcast personalities.
 In 1926, RCA purchased its first radio station, WEAF in New York it also launched the National Broadcasting Company (NBC), the first radio network in America.
 Four years later, David Sarnoff had become president of RCA and NBC.

 Radio historians mark the July 1921 Dempsey-Carpentier fight as one of the landmark events advancing the “radio era” and big-audience communication.
 And as would become the pattern for other communications technology in the future — whether the Muhammad Ali vs. Joe Frazier fight by satellite TV in 1975, or subsequent global telecasts of World Cup Soccer, Superbowl games, or the Olympics — big sporting events would often be used to introduce or showcase new technology or expanded capability, reaching not just hundreds of thousands, but hundreds of millions and billions.
 The 2008 Olympics in Bejing, for example, had an estimated total audience of some 4 billion viewers.
 Special, multi-venue rock concerts and global charity events can now reach billions as well.
 And online communications only add to these numbers.
-Still, it wasn’t that long ago when our communications world was a lot smaller; when “big” was a few hundred thousand, as it was on that day in July 1921 when the human voice beamed out over the northeast United States.Other boxing-related stories at this website include: “The Rocky Statue, 1980-2009,” on the 20-year controversy in Philadelphia over the Rocky Balboa statue, and, “Philadelphia Morning,” featuring Bill Conti’s film music as critical to the success of the first Rocky film of 1976-1977.
-See also the “Annals of Sport” page for story choices in that category.
-Thanks for visiting — and if you like what you find here, please consider making a donation to help support this website.
+Still, it wasn’t that long ago when our communications world was a lot smaller; when “big” was a few hundred thousand, as it was on that day in July 1921 when the human voice beamed out over the northeast United States.Other boxing-related stories at this website include: “Ali, Frazier, Sinatra, et al.,” covering the 1971 Muhammad Ali-Joe Frazier fight and related background issues surrounding that fight and its promotion.
+Also at this website, see: “The Rocky Statue, 1980-2009,” on the 20-year controversy in Philadelphia over the Rocky Balboa statue, and, “Philadelphia Morning,” featuring Bill Conti’s film music as critical to the success of the first Rocky film of 1976-1977.
+See also the “Annals of Sport” page for additional story choices in that category.
+Thanks for visiting — and if you like what you find here, please make a donation to help support this website.
 Thank you. — Jack Doyle

 Date Posted: 8 September 2008